 Among the things to do in Herat, don’t miss Gazur Gah shrine to visit the resting place of the important Sufi figure and poet Khwajah Abdullah Ansari, also known as Pir-i Herat (sage of Herat), who lived in the 11th Century.
 The site was created as a medieval settlement around a religious site and funerary complex and continued to develop after the death of Ansari also with a religious school built by Ghurid rulers in the 12th century and a more elaborate renovation by the Timurids in the 15th century.

 Gazur Gah complex is a pilgrimage beloved by Heratis.
-Women and men part ways when the alley leading to the green-colored shrine starts and it’s not unusual to see women crying at grave.
+Women and men part ways when the alley leading to the green-colored shrine starts and it’s not unusual to see women crying at the grave.

-Things to do in Herat – Day three
+Best things to do in Herat – Day three

-Tim Che Bazaar
+Herat Tim Che Bazaar

 On the third day of exploring the things to do in Herat, take a taxi to the old city center and walk around the quaint bazaar that spreads from the intersection of Chehar Soo, literally translating into “Four Directions”, each one going towards one of the old gates of the city: Iraq Gate, on the northwest of the city center, Malik Gate, on the southwest of the old city, Khoshk Gate, on the east, and Kandahar Gate, going south.
 The gates were built all around the bazaar to protect from foreign invasions.